swashata/ipt-knowledgebase-theme-wp/README.md

 ![Theme Logo](screenshot.png?raw=true)

-Finally a free and open source knowledgebase theme made specifically for WordPress.
+Finally a free and open source knowledge base theme made specifically for WordPress.
 Uses twitter bootstrap for rendering UI components and some other open source elements for rendering niceness.

-We are going to release first stable version 1.1.0.
-Check the release channel.
+Released version 1.1.0.
+Download the release and upload it as a WordPress Theme.

 ## Acknowledgement
 Before we dive into the cool features of this theme, let's take a minute here to acknowledge all the tools that were used during the development of this theme.
-* [*Underscore Starter Theme*](http://underscores.me/): The basic theme framework.
+* [Underscore Starter Theme](http://underscores.me/): The basic theme framework.
-* [*Twitter Bootstrap 3.0*](http://getbootstrap.com/): Nothing would've been possible without this.
+* [Twitter Bootstrap 3.0](http://getbootstrap.com/): Nothing would've been possible without this.
-* [*Icomoon Icons*](http://icomoon.io/): Along with Glyphicons, we've included icomoon for more icons.
+* [Icomoon Icons](http://icomoon.io/): Along with Glyphicons, we've included icomoon for more icons.
-* [*Sticky-kit*](https://github.com/leafo/sticky-kit): A little forked version of it to provide the affix widget.
+* [Sticky-kit](https://github.com/leafo/sticky-kit): A little forked version of it to provide the affix widget.
-* [*wp-bootstrap-navwalker*](https://github.com/twittem/wp-bootstrap-navwalker): A little forked version to generate the top nav.
+* [wp-bootstrap-navwalker](https://github.com/twittem/wp-bootstrap-navwalker): A little forked version to generate the top nav.
+* [Google Webfonts](http://www.google.com/fonts/): Particularly, Oswald & Roboto Fonts are used.

 ## Features
 * Awesome bootstrap 3.0 UI all over the theme.